-Board of Trustees Florida State University Foundation, Inc.
+Board of Trustees Florida State University Foundation, Inc. Tallahassee, Florida

-We have audited, in accordance with the auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States (Government Auditing Standards), the financial statements of the business-type activities and fiduciary activities of the Florida State University Foundation, Inc. (the Foundation), a component unit of Florida State University, as of and for the year ended June 30, 2023, and the related notes to the financial statements, which collectively comprise the Foundation's basic financial statements, and have issued our report thereon dated November 15, 2023.
-Our report included an emphasis of matter paragraph for the adoption of Governmental Accounting Standards Board Statement No. 96, Subscription-Based Information Technology Arrangements.
-The adoption of this statement resulted in the restatement of the financial statements as of July 1, 2021.
+We have audited, in accordance with the auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States, the financial statements of the business-type activities and the fiduciary activities of the Florida State University Foundation, Inc. (the "Foundation"), a component unit of the Florida State University, as of and for the year ended June 30, 2024, and the related notes to the financial statements, which collectively comprise the Foundation's basic financial statements, and have issued our report thereon dated November 15, 2024.